Dick Tracy: Early feature films

 Four years after the release of the final Republic serial, Dick Tracy would headline the first of four feature films, produced by RKO Radio Pictures.
-Dick Tracy (a.k.a.
-Dick Tracy, Detective) (1945) was followed by Dick Tracy vs. Cueball in 1946, both with Morgan Conway as Tracy.
-Ralph Byrd returned for the last two features, both released in 1947: Dick Tracy's Dilemma and Dick Tracy Meets Gruesome.
+Dick Tracy (1945), retitled Dick Tracy, Detective for TV syndication and video, was followed by Dick Tracy vs. Cueball in 1946, both with Morgan Conway as Tracy.
+Conway's low-key interpretation of the character, calm and businesslike, was entirely in keeping with a police procedural.
+Conway was well received by the press; the trade publication Showmen's Trade Review reported, "It is Conway's splendid interpretation of Dick Tracy that makes this film such good entertainment and a very auspicious first in the series."
+Dick Tracy writer Max Allan Collins strongly approves of his performances: "To the late Morgan Conway, wherever you are, a tip of the fedora.
+You did very, very well."

+Ralph Byrd had played the role in four hit serials, and some exhibitors petitioned RKO to make more Tracy features, but with Byrd.
+RKO made the substitution and two more features followed: Dick Tracy's Dilemma and Dick Tracy Meets Gruesome (both 1947).
 Gruesome is probably the best known of the four, with the villain portrayed by Boris Karloff.
 All four movies had many of the visual features associated with film noir: dramatic, shadowy photographic compositions, with many exterior scenes filmed at night (at the RKO Encino movie ranch).
 Lyle Latell co-starred in all four films as Pat Patton.
 Anne Jeffreys played Tess Trueheart in the first two, succeeded by Kay Christopher and finally Anne Gwynne; Ian Keith joined the cast as the actor Vitamin Flintheart for two films; Joseph Crehan played Chief Brandon.
-RKO stocked the films with familiar faces, creating a veritable rogues' gallery of characters: Mike Mazurki as Splitface, Dick Wessel as Cueball, Esther Howard as Filthy Flora, Jack Lambert as hook-handed villain the Claw; baldheaded, pop-eyed Milton Parsons, mild-mannered Byron Foulger, dangerous Trevor Bardette and pockmarked, gently sinister Skelton Knaggs.
+RKO stocked the films with familiar faces, creating a veritable rogues' gallery of colorful characters: Mike Mazurki as Splitface, Dick Wessel as Cueball, Esther Howard as Filthy Flora, Jack Lambert as hook-handed villain the Claw; baldheaded, pop-eyed Milton Parsons, mild-mannered Byron Foulger, dangerous Trevor Bardette, and pockmarked, gently sinister Skelton Knaggs.
+The studio discontinued most of its "B" product in 1947 and Conway's contract was not renewed.
+In 1948, Chester Gould proposed that RKO should continue the series, stipulating that Morgan Conway should play the lead, but RKO (then in organizational turmoil after the studio's sale to Howard Hughes) declined.